 39E.
-Functions of committee may cover more than one workplace in respect of more than one workplace of the employer; and the parties concerned may agree in writing that one safety and health committee is to be established to exercise functions in relation to each of the workplaces to which paragraph (b) applies.
+Functions of committee may cover more than one workplace in respect of more than one workplace of the employer; and a safety and health committee has not been established (b) for one or more of those workplaces, the parties concerned may agree in writing that one safety and health committee is to be established to exercise functions in relation to each of the workplaces to which paragraph (b) applies.

-- (1) If- - (a) an employer - (i) is under an obligation by operation of section 38(1); or - (ii) wishes to take action for the purposes of section 39B,
+- If (1) - (a) an employer - is under an obligation by operation of section 38(1); or - wishes to take action for the purposes of (ii) section 39B,